 - Salt and Pepper – Season your dip to taste.

-How to Make Our Sourdough Bread Bowl Cheese Dip Recipe
+Mix, Heat, Eat!
+How to Make the Best Bread Bowl Cheese Dip Recipe

 Can I Make This Recipe Ahead of Time?